maicos-devel/scatterkit/docs/src/concepts-explanations/index.rst

 Concepts & explanations
 =======================

-This section provides the theory behind some of the most complex analysis modules and explains the general design of MAICoS.
-Its purpose is to provide more clarity and understanding of what MAICoS is all about.
+This section provides the theory behind some of the most complex analysis modules.

 .. toctree::
     :maxdepth: 1